-The resulting policy paper, Explainability & Fairness in Machine Learning for Credit Underwriting: Policy & Empirical Findings Overview, describes emerging policy dialogues across several regulatory areas as lenders, advocates, policymakers, and stakeholders consider differences between the information and techniques used to develop, manage, and validate traditional underwriting models as compared to machine learning models.
+The resulting policy paper, Explainability & Fairness in Machine Learning for Credit Underwriting: Policy Analysis, elaborates on a Policy & Empirical Findings Overview published in

+July 2023.
+The policy paper describes emerging policy dialogues across several regulatory areas as lenders, advocates, policymakers, and stakeholders consider differences between the information and techniques used to develop, manage, and validate traditional underwriting models as compared to machine learning models.
 The paper highlights topics on which regulatory guidance could encourage more consistent, responsible use of machine learning models and explainability and fairness techniques, even as the underlying technologies and research are continuing to evolve.
 Potential areas of focus include:

-- Regulatory expectations for when and how lenders search for fairer or "less discriminatory alternative" models. - The permissibility of using specific debiasing techniques in the ML context under fair lending laws to the extent that they use demographic data in different ways than traditional mitigation approaches.

-- The general qualities that lenders should manage for in evaluating explainability technique performance or the permissibility of using specific techniques for specific tasks, such as using them to help generate consumer disclosures. - Other issues relating to general model governance, including addressing challenges in validating vendor-provided models and tools and governance expectations for nonbank lenders.
+- Regulatory expectations for when and how lenders search for fairer or "less discriminatory alternative" models. - The permissibility of using specific debiasing techniques in the ML context under fair lending laws to the extent that they use demographic data in different ways than traditional mitigation approaches. - The general qualities that lenders should manage for in evaluating explainability technique performance or the permissibility of using specific techniques for specific tasks, such as using them to help generate consumer disclosures. - Other issues relating to general model governance, including addressing challenges in validating vendor-provided models and tools and governance expectations for nonbank lenders.